 Rackmount servers: Traditional and larger form factors

-Data centers managers looking for more computing power to improve virtualization performance often turn to 2U and 4U servers for their increased memory support and expansion capabilities.
-However, IT pros looking to purchase one of these larger form factors should consider whether it would really be able to meet their needs.
-Manufacturers of larger form factors typically take advantage of the extra room by adding more memory, storage or expansion slots, but features and capabilities between manufacturers vary dramatically.
-This tip includes an explanation of the features available in larger form factors and a side-by-side comparison of popular servers.
-IT pros who are looking to purchase a 2U or 4U server will find this tip an invaluable resource.
+Looking for more computing power to improve virtualization performance?
+Turn to 2U and 4U servers for increased memory support and expansion capabilities.
+But IT pros looking to purchase one of these larger form factors should consider whether it would really be able to meet their needs.
+Continue Reading

 Blade servers: Big on computing power, small in size

 Blade servers add computing power for demanding workloads without the bulk and cost of larger server form factors.
 Blade servers offer distinct advantages for some applications, including Web hosting and virtualization.
 But the very properties that make blades attractive to IT pros also generate their own set of challenges.

 Limitations that once made blades a bad choice for virtualization aren't necessarily a problem for today's blade server models.
 Explore how blade servers have changed over the years, and why they might be the best choice for a virtual environment.
 Continue Reading